KannonZenetism/zenetism-field-physics/lattice-mathematics/canonical-stabilization/canonical-compositional-stabilization-protocol.md

 # Fractal Terminology in Mathematical Contexts

-The term "fractal" appears in established dimensional operator terminology:
+The term "fractal" appeared in earlier dimensional operator terminology (C₅ ✴ "Scalar / Fractal"; E₅ ✴⁻ "Fractal Noise").
+Per the FP11 codex and the Cross-Series Propagation Ledger (L3, Locked), the canonical names are now:

-- C₅ ✴ (Scalar / Fractal)
+- C₅ ✴ Scalar / Part-Whole Fidelity
-- E₅ ✴⁻ (Fractal Noise)
+- E₅ ✴⁻ Scalar Noise

-These names are retained for continuity.
+The retired fractal-names should not be reintroduced.

 However, generalized "fractal" language should be treated cautiously.